shr3ya-shreya/health-bot/README.md

 # Friendly Chatbot - Gemini Pro Powered

 A friendly, supportive chatbot backend using Google Gemini Pro API and a React frontend.
-The chatbot acts like a bestie, chatting casually about health, emotions, and general knowledge with Gen Z slang and empathetic vibes.
+The chatbot acts like a bestie, chatting casually about health, emotions, and general knowledge with Gen-Z slang and empathetic vibes.

 ---